darkmatter2222/EVE-Online-Bot/README.md

 ![alt text](https://github.com/darkmatter2222/EVE-Online-Bot/blob/main/Images/banner.png)

 ## UPDATE - 2/26/23
+The bot ran for an entire week with no intervention, Works great!
+ - Built new training pipelines so we can build new models and improve existing models faster.
+ - Converted existing classifiers to new prediction pipelines so we can impliment more models more quickly.

+## UPDATE - 2/26/23
 Quality of life enhancements...
 Improved Logging, Fixed a cycling bug, etc...

 ## UPDATE - 2/25/23